AnOddDoorKnight/OVSXmlSerializer/Readme.md

 typically as dll file or using the Nuget system.

-The system itself works very similar to how the XML serializer works normally, but is mean't to be worked with the `object` or more 'undefined' data that the ordinary XML serializer have difficulty handling.
-You can turn this off for more traditional formatting with the config class, but it does reveal the issue once again.
+The system itself works very similar to how the XML serializer works normally, but is meant to be worked with the `object` or more 'undefined' data that the ordinary XML serializer have difficulty handling.
+You can turn this off for more traditional formatting with the config class, but it does reveal the issue once again. ~~It also breaks completely since its not implemented yet~~

-This tool is meant to be handled with specific classes within just simply `object` parameters.
-This feature can be turned off and handled normally, but may cause issues that would not be present.

 The wiki serves as *Documentation*, and this will be reserved on how to use the tool.

-Note that this currently does not support XML attributes for the time being.

 ## Explicit Types